 While cracked garage floors are pretty much a fact of life, large cracks in a concrete garage floor are not normal.
 If you have one of those, you have a problem.
-However, the good news is large cracks in your concrete garage floor can be fixed.
-It’s not a DIY project, though.
-You’re going to need a foundation repair professional for this job.
+The good news is that large concrete cracks can be fixed, but it’s not a DIY project.
+A foundation repair professional is the best person to handle a garage floor repair job.

 What Causes Large Cracks In a Concrete Garage Floor?

-Large cracks in a concrete garage floor are not cosmetic.
+Large cracks in a garage’s concrete floor are not surface-level.
 They are usually caused by differential foundation settlement.
 Differential settlement happens when the soil under a foundation is weak or unstable.
-This causes the foundation to settle into the ground unevenly.
+This causes the foundation to settle into the ground, creating uneven surfaces.
 Differential settlement puts a lot of stress on the foundation and could result in a cracked garage floor.
-In other words, a large crack in a concrete garage floor means there’s a problem with the foundation’s structural integrity.
-This is why repairing a large crack in a concrete garage floor is not a DIY project.
+In other words, a large crack in concrete flooring means there’s an underlying problem with the foundation’s structural integrity.

-- The soil under the garage’s foundation wasn’t adequately compacted before the foundation was built.
-Soil needs to be tamped down before anything gets built on top of it.
+- Inadequate Soil Tamping: If the soil under the garage's foundation wasn't adequately compacted before the foundation was built, the structure will settle into the soil later, usually unevenly.
+This is differential settlement. needs to be tamped down before anything gets built on top of it.
 If this isn’t done, the structure will settle into the soil later, usually unevenly.
 This is differential settlement.

-- Problems related to expansive soil.
-Soil with a lot of clay in it is called “expansive” because it expands when it soaks up moisture and then shrinks when it dries out.
+- Expansive Soil Problems: Soil with a lot of clay in it is called “expansive” because it expands when it soaks up moisture and then shrinks when it dries out.
 This swelling-shrinking cycle is usually seasonal and creates movement in the soil under the foundation.
 Over time, this could lead to differential settlement, leading to a big crack across your garage floor.

-- Seismic activity.
-We probably don’t need to explain how earthquakes can destabilize a foundation and cause a garage floor to crack.
+- Seismic Activity.
+Earthquakes can destabilize a foundation and cause a garage floor to crack.

 Cracks caused by differential settlement are structural.
 In other words, they affect a foundation’s structural integrity and are usually “active” in that they get bigger.
 They might even open and close with the seasons.

 Of course, not all cracks in a garage floor are structural.
-Some are just cosmetic and often caused by concrete shrinkage during the concrete curing process.
-However, these types of cracks are usually hairline.
+Some are just hairline cracks caused by concrete shrinkage during the concrete curing process.
 You might not like how they look, but they’re not affecting the foundation’s structural integrity under the garage.

-For more information see, Normal Foundation Cracks: Is There Such a Thing?
+For more information, visit Normal Foundation Cracks: Is There Such a Thing?

-At AMC911, we use carbon fiber to repair large cracks in a concrete garage floor.
-Carbon fiber is a flexible but extremely strong material that’s used in the construction of commercial aircraft.
-Carbon fiber will stabilize a large crack in a concrete garage floor and keep it from getting any bigger.
-If the foundation under the garage is heavy enough, we could also use slab piers in conjunction with polyfoam.
+At AMC911, we use carbon fiber to repair large cracks in a concrete surface.
+Carbon fiber is a flexible but extremely strong material that’s used in the construction of commercial aircrafts.
+This long-lasting solution will stabilize a large crack in a concrete garage floor and protect the foundation from further damage.
+Slab piers and polymer foam injections are also used if the foundation under the garage is heavy enough.

 Is Fixing Large Cracks a DIY project?

-A large crack is always structural, so you’ll need to call a foundation repair professional.
-If that is a non-structural crack, cosmetic crack, you could probably fix it yourself.
+A large crack is always structural, so you’ll need to call a foundation professional for concrete repair services.
+If that is a non-structural crack, you could probably fix it yourself.

 How To Prevent Large Garage Floor Cracks